Send the link below via email or IMCopy

 - Must begin and end at the terminal

-- Additional items found throughout the day are to be added as they are discovered
+- Items found throughout the day are to be added as they are discovered.

-- A copy of the DDL with the discrepancy is to be kept in the vehicle in the Driver's Book until the issue is repaired, at which time the copy goes into the vehicle file along with a copy of the repair invoice
+- A copy of the DDL with the discrepancy is to be kept in the Driver's Book until the issue is repaired.

 - All noted issues most be handled in a timely manner.
 A corrective action should be noted as soon as a problem is found